dbochicchio/vera/VeraAlexa/README.md

 # Configuration
 After installation, ensure to change mandatory variables under your Device, then *Advanced*, then *Variables*.
-Please set Username, Password, DefaultEcho, DefaultVolume, Language and AlexaHost/AmazonHost to your settings.
+Please adjust Username, Password, DefaultEcho, DefaultVolume, AnnouncmentVolume, Language and AlexaHost/AmazonHost to your settings.
-Please refer to the original script instructions for more info about the correct values.
+Youn can find more information about the supported values in the original bash script.

 # Use in code: TTS
-If you don't opt it for announcements (see later), only single devices are supported.
+If you don't opt in for announcements (see later), only single devices are supported.
 You can't sync TTS on multiple devices without announcements.
+You can use *ALL* to cycle all your devices.

 Standard DLNAMediaController1: